asyncapi/avro-schema-parser/README.md

 #### List of all supported extra attributes

 - `example` - Can be used to define the example value from the business domain of given field.
 Value will be propagated into [examples attribute](https://json-schema.org/draft/2020-12/json-schema-validation.html#rfc.section.9.5) of JSON schema and therefore will be picked for the generated "Example of payload" when using some AsyncAPI documentation generator.

+### Support for names and namespaces

+If, at the top level of the Avro schema, the 'name' attribute is defined, it will be copied to the corresponding Json schema's 'x-parser-schema-id' attribute.
+If the Avro schema also has the 'namespace' attribute defined, then that schema's fully qualified name will be put into that attribute.
+The fully qualified name is defined by the namespace, followed by a dot, followed by the name.

+If there are two schemas that resolve to the same fully qualified name, only the second will be returnd by the parser.

+If no name attribute is present, the 'x-parser-schema-id' will have a generated unique id.

 ## Limitations